Stoick001/Panagram.js/README.md

 # jEdit.js

-jEdit.js is a text editor build in pure JavaScript, with no dependencies.
+jEdit.js is an extra small (2kb) rich text editor build in pure JavaScript, with no dependencies.

 Live Demo: